DHTMLX/docs-suite/docs/chart/api/chart_legend_config.md

 # legend

-@short: defines the configuration of a chart legend
+@short: Optional.
+Defines the configuration of a chart legend

 @signature: {'legend?: ILegendConfig;'}